Species Introduction

 ✓ Expert Tip

-Introduce new fish gradually to minimise stress and ensure a peaceful environment.
+Introduce new fish gradually and observe their behaviour to maintain a peaceful aquarium environment.

 Q: How do I properly acclimatise my Long Fin Guama Bristlenose Pleco to my aquarium?

-Acclimatising your Long Fin Guama Bristlenose Pleco is crucial for their health.
-Begin by floating the sealed bag containing the fish in your aquarium for about 15-20 minutes to equalise the temperatures.
-After this, gradually introduce aquarium water into the bag over the next hour, approximately every 10 minutes adding a cup of water.
-This process helps the fish adjust to the new water chemistry.
-Finally, gently net the fish into the aquarium, discarding the bag water to prevent introducing any potential contaminants.
+Acclimatising your Long Fin Guama Bristlenose Pleco is crucial to prevent shock.
+Start by floating the sealed bag in your aquarium for about 15-20 minutes to equalise the temperature.
+Then, gradually introduce small amounts of aquarium water into the bag every 10 minutes for approximately an hour.
+Finally, gently transfer the fish into the tank using a net, discarding the bag water to prevent introducing contaminants.

 ✓ Expert Tip